 This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early cardiovascular disease (CVD), especially when you don't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.

 Your healthcare practitioner may order LDL-P testing, along with other lipid tests, after you have made lifestyle changes and/or been treated with lipid-lowering medications to determine whether treatment is working.

 Although it is not generally recommended as a screening test, a few healthcare providers are ordering LDL-P along with a battery of other cardiac risk tests when they are attempting to determine someone's overall risk of developing CVD.

 What does the test result mean?

 In general, the result is interpreted within the framework of a lipid profile and its associated risk.
 If you have an increased LDL-P, this finding will add to your risk of developing cardiovascular disease above and beyond the risk associated with LDL cholesterol.

 Is there anything else I should know?

-It is important to remember that lipoprotein subfraction and LDL subfraction testing (as well as other lipid and cardiac risk factor testing) is not diagnostic, not endorsed by any medical societies, and not approved by the FDA.
-It attempts to evaluate a person's statistical risk of developing CVD, but it cannot predict the development or severity of disease in a particular person.
+It is important to remember that LDL subfraction testing is not diagnostic, not endorsed by any medical societies, and not approved by the FDA.
+It attempts to evaluate your risk of developing CVD, but it cannot predict the development or severity of disease in a particular person.
 For this reason, LDL subfraction results should not be considered when making decisions about treatment or lifestyle changes.